“I’m a natural dancer” (Tango teacher)

 This is interesting because in another corner of the world of dancing and movement is an area called variously Somatics, Improvisation or Movement Awareness (including practices such as the Alexander Technique, Feldenkrais Method, Contact Improvisation and 5 Rhythms) where, in relatively structured sessions, participants learn, or perhaps more accurately rediscover, naturalness in their posture and movement.
 The idea here is that what is normal and has been picked up through practical day-to-day living is not necessarily thereby natural and that we actually need to engage in some systematic practice, typically a guided exploration of some sort, to regain our naturalness.
 How is that possible?

 The basic reasoning behind the somatic approach to movement was developed by F.M.
 Alexander.
-Alexander was an Australian whose occupation was to recite Shakespeare.
+Alexander was an Australian whose occupation was to recite Shakespearean plays.
 His job depended on his voice.
-However, at some stage, Alexander started losing his voice.
-With investigation he discovered that the cause of the problem has to do with some habits that he acquires which resulted in his use of his voice that led to problems.
+At some stage Alexander experienced difficulties with his voice.
+Upon lengthy investigation he came to the conclusion that the cause of the problems is due to the way he is habitually using his voice.
 Alexander argued that when we are vere focused on a goal we tend to do what he calls end-gaining.
 That is, we are so focused on the goal that we rush and perform actions with unnecessary excessive effort and tension.
 This leads to poor posture and a inefficient use of the body.
 Alexander proposed that we need to focus less on the goal and focus some attention on the means-whereby, that is, the body mechanisms required to perform an action efficiently.

 In this scheme, our habits and use of the body are often not natural in the sense that they are not optimal given the design of the body functioning.
 Often our lifestyle leads to poor habits such as poor posture and excess muscular tension, that over time becomes fixed in habitual patterns of movement that feel normal and natural but actually wear us out and make things more difficult than they should be.
 Regular mindful practice of certain movements can help us to rediscover our natural movement—natural in the sense that it is efficient and optimal given the evolutionary design of the body.
 For example, Alexander discovered that we tend to shorten the neck and that the head-neck relation is essential to how we use the spine and our overall movement efficiency.
 Doing exercises that release tension in that area and then consciously registration the new feeling of optimal head-neck relation can then carry over to a more efficient and in that sense more ‘natural’ movement patterns in our daily tasks.